 DIB has designed and implemented a range of modern, Islamic financing instruments which are intended to meet the needs of its corporate clients.
-The products offered by the CB team include goods financing and specific Islamic financing products such as Ijara financing, Mudaraba financing and Wakala/Wakala
+The products offered by Corporate Banking include goods financing and specific Islamic financing products such as Ijara financing, Mudaraba financing and Wakala/Wakala Murabaha financing to cater to its clients' trade, working capital and medium to long-term financing requirements.
+The categories of products and services offered by Corporate Banking are:

-Murabaha financing to cater to its clients' trade, working capital and medium to long-term financing requirements.
-The categories of products and services offered by the CB Group are:
+- Financial Products and Solutions, which include Murabaha, Mudaraba and Musharaka products tailored to the needs of DIB's wholesale banking customers; - Trade Finance Services, which provides an extensive range of trade-related services covering sectors such as manufacturing, services, construction, retail and transportation; and - Transaction Banking Solutions, covering: - liabilities and deposits management; - trade finance; - cash management products and services (including services in relation to payments, collections, escrow collections, account management and liquidity and receivables management); and

-- Financial Products and Solutions, which include Murabaha, Mudaraba and Musharaka products tailored to the needs of DIB's wholesale banking customers; - Trade Finance Services, which provide an extensive range of trade-related services covering sectors such as manufacturing, services, construction, retail and transportation; and - Transaction Banking Solutions, covering: - liabilities and deposits management; - cash management products and services (including services in relation to payments, collections, escrow collections, account management and liquidity and receivables management); and - an internet based platform for corporate clients (which allows them to perform online account management, make electronic payments and receive trade reports).
+- an internet based platform for corporate clients (which allows them to perform online account management, make electronic payments and receive trade reports).

-For a description of DIB's gross non-retail Islamic financing and investing assets by product type as at 31 March 2015, see "- Overall Performance" above.
+For a description of DIB's gross non-retail Islamic financing and investing assets by product type as at 30 September 2019, see "- Overall Performance" above.

-The CBG manages around 1700 relationships (including middle market, contracting finance and real estate finance companies) and is instrumental in leveraging its client relationships to cross-sell other products offered by DIB, including investment banking and treasury services.
+Corporate Banking manages various relationships (including middle market, contracting finance and real estate finance companies) and is instrumental in leveraging its client relationships to cross-sell other products offered by DIB, including investment banking and treasury services.